Wednesday, June 26

 Democratizing American Culture: Albion Tourgée and the Chautauqua Movement

 This phase of Tourgée's career was conducted in close proximity to the Chautauqua Institution, a major religious and cultural center located five miles from Mayville.
 Founded in 1874 as a Methodist summer camp, by 1880 it had developed into a national forum for open discussion of public issues, international relations, literature and science.
 The organization spawned a network of traveling and local "Chautauquas" and a popular distance learning program that brought education and culture to the Midwest and beyond.
-The seminar will consider Tourgée's participation in an Institute event from 1883 that focused on post-war reconciliation.
 The session will illuminate the dynamic nature of post-war democracy in relation to civil rights and the formation of middle brow culture.

-Excerpts from John Heyl Vincent, The Chautauqua Movement (1886); Albion Tourgée, “The Negro’s View of the Race Problem” (1890); Is Liberty Worth Preserving (1892); excerpts from A Memorial of Frederick Douglass from the City of Boston (1895)
+Excerpt from John Heyl Vincent, The Chautauqua Movement (1886): Ch.
+1; Albion Tourgée, "Christian Citizenship"; “The Negro’s View of the Race Problem” (1890); excerpts from A Memorial of Frederick Douglass from the City of Boston (1895)

 Albion Tourgée, Fool's Errand and Bricks without Straw